Gisonrg/Orbital-TelepasteOnline/README.md

 ###Planned Features###
 > As a customer, I may be interested in:

-> * QRcode Generate	* Generate code from text (All characters avaliable in UTF-8, numbers, URLs)	* Generate code from device clipboard* QRcode Decode	* Decode from camera scanning	* Decode from uploaded picture	* Decode from device clipboard* Others	* Lovely and modern UI (Everyone loves Flat!)	* Save the generated QRcode 	* One-click-share to your favorite social network	* NO Wi-Fi/Bluetooth connection needed (Mobile/Mac version only)
+> * QRcode Generate
+	* Generate code from text (All characters avaliable in UTF-8, numbers, URLs)
+	* Generate code from device clipboard
+* QRcode Decode
+	* Decode from camera scanning
+	* Decode from uploaded picture
+	* Decode from device clipboard
+* Others
+	* Lovely and modern UI (Everyone loves Flat!)
+	* Save the generated QRcode
+	* One-click-share to your favorite social network
+	* NO Wi-Fi/Bluetooth connection needed (Mobile/Mac version only)
+	* App community provided, including Twitter, Facebook, Weibo and Tumblr, for users' communication and feedback.
-	* App Feedback	* All platform support: iOS, Android (planned), Web, Mac* * *
+	* App Feedback
+	* All platform support: iOS, Android (planned), Web, Mac

+* * *

 ###Reference###
 ***(Updated to June 1st)***